bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:13:52

 No, I think that's what I used in my article when I wrote this.
-So that's why it's still sort of stuck in my head.
+That's why it's still sort of stuck in my head.
 I didn't use this exact number, but somewhere in the 500k range, I think.
 And then it's like the 738th in the blockchain and then the actual account identifier is, if I'm recalling correctly, it starts with the actual blockchain.
-So if it's Bitcoin, it's like BTC at 500, whatever number I just used in the 500k range dot and then 700 whichever one I just used and then I think there's a slash and there's a checksum.
+If it's Bitcoin, it's like BTC at 500, whatever number I just used in the 500k range, dot and then 700, whichever one I just used, and then I think there's a slash and there's a checksum.
-So then you have this identifier, which is based on the place in the blockchain.
+Then you have this identifier, which is based on the place in the blockchain.
 There are ways where you can revert.
 That's not the right word.

 Sjors: 00:14:45

 I think what you were going to say is it's going to convert to some nice mnemonic style.
-So a couple of words like rabbit, big, fish.
+So a couple of words like "rabbit, big, fish".

 Aaron: 00:14:54

 Exactly.
-Right now I was unable to remember the exact numbers I used, but if I would have used a mnemonic in the first place, Rabbit, fish, I already forgot.
+Right now I was unable to remember the exact numbers I used, but if I would have used a mnemonic in the first place, "Rabbit, fish", I already forgot.

 Sjors: 00:15:03

-Yeah, rabbit, big fish.
+Yeah, "rabbit, big, fish".

 Aaron: 00:15:04